b-insh/If-You-Build-It/README.md

   });
 };
 ```
 If You Build It allows the user to place and remove event listeners on node elements.
-This is accomplished by storing the callback function inside of the node object on placement and retrieving it when `.off()` is called.
+This is accomplished by storing the callback function inside the node object on placement and retrieving it when `.off()` is called.

 ```js
 on(action, callback) {